Security System Maintenance

 Review safety procedures with your children monthly.
 Conduct fire drills with them and go over important rules related to never letting strangers into your home and never giving them information over the phone.

 Security systems are great tools to help automate the safety of your home, but they do not do all the work for you.
 It is up to you to ensure your system and its components are all working in proper order.
 It’s also important to note that if you live in the city of Montebello, you are required to have an alarm permit.
 Over 95 percent of the alarm signals in Montebello are false.
 Responding to false alarms is a huge resource burden for the Montebello Police Department and takes officers away from responding to actual emergency situations.
 In an effort to make alarm users aware of this problem and mitigate the incidence of false alarms, Montebello has enacted a False Alarm Ordinance (Municipal Code Title 8, Chapter 8.24).
-It requires that all owners of active an alarm system (both residential and business) obtain and maintain an annual permit and pay fines to the City for excessive false alarm activity.
+It requires that all owners of an active alarm system (both residential and business) obtain and maintain an annual permit and pay fines to the City for excessive false alarm activity.
 To purchase your alarm permit, click here.